Introduction

 }

-In C++ this will return a std::option<Thingy>, and in JS it will return a potentially-null object.
+In C++ maybe_create will return a std::optional<std::unique_ptr<Thingy>>, and in JS it will return a potentially-null object.

 Result types